SEO, SEO for Beginners, SEO Keywords

 Rather than starting with the content idea generation and immediately starting to write, I want you to do keyword research to identify a keyword you want to use for your content piece before you start writing.

 Following this process allows you to ensure the content topic you write about has an audience looking for information.
-Then doing your keyword research ahead of time helps you to refine your title and make adjustments you might need to find the perfect combination of a keyword your audience is interested in and how you can rank so you know there’s traffic out there for your content piece.
+Then, doing your keyword research ahead of time helps you refine your title and make adjustments you might need to find the perfect combination of a keyword your audience is interested in and how you can rank so you know there’s traffic out there for your content piece.

 Google wants to provide the best possible content to its searchers.
 When you spend time creating high-quality, helpful content, you’re helping Google feel more comfortable sending their customers to your website or blog.
 Provide value, anticipate your ideal customer's questions, and answer them completely.
 You can’t simply copy/paste content from an AI tool or use a content company that provides cookie-cutter content to everyone in your industry because you won’t get results with either of those options.